Isaac-CW/BookX/readme.md

 Alongside the implemented core features, there are additional features that complement them.
 * Searching of books that may use title, author or ISBN to allow users to better find books they want to search for
 * All tracked books are displayed to the user for convenient browsing
+* Requests made by the user are collated and displayed as outgoing and incoming requests for better organisation
+* The system maintains awareness of the status of requests and the UI reflects that.
+For instance, if a user has already made a request for a book that is currently pending or has already been accepted, the UI will reflect this if the user attempts to make a new request.

 ### Backend
 The backend uses Django due to famliarity with both python and the framework compared to other batteries-included frameworks such as .NET and Spring.
 Django can be scaled without too much issue making it an ideal framework for building.
 Furthermore, all-auth is used to provide security features and reduce the burden of security on the project.

 For data storage, sqlite was selected for the ease of use and compatibility with Django.

+The files are organised using Django's standard structure with additional organisation for better modularity.
+Views are contained within a submodule and are separated by the models it operates on.
+Forms follow suit similarly.

+Database models are stored within models.py to centralise all the logic.
+However, this could be split into its own submodule for future expansion if the number of entities in the database increases as the application scales up.

 ### Frontend
 For the proof of concept, the system is a monolith that uses Django's templating engine to render web pages directly from the backend.
 The system can be adapted to use a split frontend/backend stack to reduce the coupling of the two stacks using modern frameworks such as React or Angular.
 For styling, Bootstrap5 is used to minimise the burden of CSS and consistency.

 ### Future-proofing
 Django's suitability for the project benefits scalability as django can be relatively easily scaled and can be converted to use Django-REST-Framework to convert the templating engine into a REST API.
-The database can be migrated to PostgresSQL which is supported by all major cloud providers
+The database can be migrated to PostgresSQL which is supported by all major cloud providers.

+A sample API documentation for the future REST API is given in docs/api.md

 ## Roadmap
 The proof of concept can be expanded in several ways